 AEMing for Achievement Grant General Information

-Benefits of Participation
+Benefits of Participation for 2019-2020:

-4. COMMUNICATION Device/System ASSISTANCE: Each of the selected AEM LEAs will be able to submit at least one application for specialized assistance with finding the right communication device or system for a student with more intensive needs AND financial assistance in order to obtain the device determined to be the most appropriate.
+4. COMMUNICATION Device/System ASSISTANCE: Each of the selected AEM LEAs will be able to submit at least one application for specialized assistance with finding the right communication device or system for a student with more intensive needs AND financial assistance in order to obtain the communication device determined to be the most appropriate.

-5. Complimentary registrations to PATINS 2018 "Access to Education" State Conference for 2 of your AEM Team Members, to assist with jumpstarting new ideas for increasing accessibility & Universal Design in your district and networking with other professionals.
+5. Complimentary registrations to PATINS 2019 "Access to Education" State Conference for 2 of your AEM Team Members, to assist with jumpstarting new ideas for increasing accessibility & Universal Design in your district and networking with other professionals.
 More on the Access to Education Conference.

 6. Paid access to the Universal Protocol for Accommodations in Reading (uPAR), Co:Writer, and also Snap&Read Software for ALL of your school district's buildings!
 Plus, direct training and support on using these valuable tools.
 Read more about uPAR and Snap&Read.